-As of June 30, 2007, \$50 million remains available for future offerings under a \$150 million universal shelf registration filed by the Company with the SEC in April 2002.
+As of September 30, 2007, \$50 million remains available for future offerings under a \$150 million universal shelf registration filed by the Company with the SEC in April 2002.
 Pursuant to the filing, the Company may, from time to time over an extended period, offer new debt, preferred stock and/or other equity securities.
 Of the equity shares, up to 1 million common shares may be sold by certain shareholders who are considered selling shareholders.
-This shelf registration should allow the Company to expediently access capital markets in the future.
 The timing and amount of offerings, if any, will depend on market and general business conditions.

-NOTE 19.
+NOTE 20.
 Business Segments

 In conformity with SFAS No. 131, "Disclosure about Segments of an Enterprise and Related Information" ("SFAS 131"), the Company's segment information is presented on the basis that the chief operating decision makers use in evaluating segment performance.
-The Company's chief operating decision makers evaluate the Company's performance in various ways, including: (1) the results of our eleven individual homebuilding operating segments and the results of the financial services operation; (2) our four homebuilding regions; and (3) our consolidated financial results.
+The Company's chief operating decision makers evaluate the Company's performance in various ways, including: (1) the results of our eleven individual homebuilding operating segments and the results of the financial services operation; (2) our three homebuilding regions; and (3) our consolidated financial results.
 We have determined our reportable segments in accordance with SFAS 131 as follows: Midwest homebuilding, Florida homebuilding, Mid-Atlantic homebuilding and financial services operations.

 The homebuilding operating segments that are included within each reportable segment have similar operations and exhibit similar economic characteristics, and therefore meet the aggregation criteria in SFAS 131.
 Our homebuilding operations include the acquisition and development of land, the sale and construction of single-family attached and detached homes and the occasional sale of lots and land to third parties.
 The homebuilding operating segments that comprise each of our reportable segments are as follows:

 Midwest Florida Mid-Atlantic

 Columbus, Ohio Tampa, Florida Maryland (2)

 Cincinnati, Ohio Orlando, Florida Virginia

-Indianapolis, Indiana West Palm Beach, Florida Charlotte, North Carolina
+Indianapolis, Indiana West Palm Beac h,Charlotte, North

+Florida Carolina

-Chicago, Illinois (1) Raleigh, North Carolina
+Chicago, Illinois (1) Raleigh, North

+Carolina
-(1) The Company announced its entry into the Chicago market during the second quarter of 2007, and has not sold or closed any homes in this market as of June 30, 2007.

-(2) Maryland also includes homebuilding operations in Delaware.
+- (1) The Company announced its entry into the Chicago market during the second quarter of 2007, and has not purchased any land or sold or closed any homes in this market as of September 30, 2007. - (2) Maryland also includes homebuilding operations in Delaware.